Ever wondered if you can actually screw into wood filler without turning your project into a DIY disaster? You’re not alone!

 Wood fillers can be applied with a finger to push it into the hole being filled or with a putty knife again to push it into the hole.
 Although they dry hard, they add no structural strength to the wood surrounding them.

 Wood fillers are untinted and carry only the color of the wood the sawdust or wood fiber came from.
-Once fully dried and cured, these fillers can be sanded smooth to the surface of the wood, all rough edges can be removed, and can be stained or painted.
+Once fully dried and cured, these fillers can be sanded smooth to the surface of the wood, and all rough edges can be removed and can be stained or painted.
 The fact they dry and cure hard and are stainable distinguishes them from wood putty.

 Water-based Wood Fillers